• +1-703-684-6777

 Mountain View, California, USA

 Wisk Aero was founded in 2019 as a joint venture between Boeing and Kitty Hawk Corporation and is headquartered in Mountain View, California, USA.
-The goal of the company is to manufacture autonomous electric vertical takeoff and landing (eVTOL) aircraft with zero emissions, for advanced air mobility (AAM) and air cargo.
-The company recognizes that self-flying cars will not be the first to market but expects to be the first autonomous eVTOL passenger aircraft to market.
-Kitty Hawk Corporation purchased Zee Aero aircraft and its technology and intellectual property rights in March 2018.
+The goal of the company is to manufacture autonomous on-demand passenger electric vertical takeoff and landing (eVTOL) aircraft with zero emissions for advanced air mobility (AAM).
+The company recognizes that self-flying cars will not be the first to market but expects to be the first autonomous on-demand air taxi passenger eVTOL service by 2030.

 The cabin is completely enclosed with a front window and each door has windows.
 The aircraft has a foreplane and a rear horizontal stabilizer (with vertical stabilizers one both ends of the horizontal stabilizer) for lift.
 There are two rear pusher propellers for forward flight.
 Two booms parallel to and near the top of the fuselage are intended to hold VTOL propellers.
 While this aircraft is a prototype for an eVTOL passenger aircraft, the Z-P1 proof of concept has no VTOL propellers and must take off and land conventionally like an small general aviation airplane.
-The aircraft has fixed tricycle wheeled landing gear for take off and landings.
+The aircraft has fixed tricycle wheeled landing gear for take offs and landings.

-Many times a proof of concept aircraft will not be a complete aircraft and will not look like the serial production model and in fact, proof of concept aircraft are not intended to be an early version of the planned production model.
+A proof of concept aircraft is typically for new unique aircraft to help inventors flight test the aircraft, collect flight test data, to find the right components for the aircraft, to help find other materials needed to make the aircraft and to test and make sure the aircraft will fly in the real world.
+Many times a proof of concept aircraft will not be a complete aircraft and will not look like the serial production model and, in fact, proof of concept aircraft are not intended to be an early version of the planned production model.
 While very little of this aircraft is known about, the construction of, the test flights and test data has been instrumental in helping make Wisk's Cora eVTOL passenger aircraft.

 The company expects its autonomous eVTOL aircraft for air taxi service, for other types of passenger air mobility missions and for autonomous air cargo transportation.

-Wisk Aero Z-P1, Generation 2, proof of concept, rear view flying
+Wisk Aero Generation 2, Z-P1 (proof of concept), rear view flying

-Wisk Aero Z-P1, Generation 2, proof of concept, rear view flying
+Wisk Aero Generation 2, Z-P1 (proof of concept), rear view flying

 Specifications:

-• Piloting: 1 pilot (and possibly remote)
+• Piloting: 1 pilot

 • Cruise speed: Unknown